Abhishek-chaturvedi95/React-checklist-app/README.md

-# React-checklist-app
+# React-TODO-app
-Simple checklist app, in which the checkboxes can be selected and deselected
+Simple TODO app, in which the checkboxes can be selected and deselected based on weather the task is finished or not